Battle of Castillon: Location of the battlefield

-To this day, regarding the position of the French camp, the following two hypotheses are in opposition.
+There are two conflicting hypotheses concerning the location of the French camp.

 The first hypothesis, based on the writings of Léo Drouyn, asserts that Jean Bureau chose a site north of the Dordogne River to position his cannons.
 According to his deductions, the camp was set up behind an old winding bed of the Lidoire, a small tributary of the Dordogne.
 The riverbed served as a ditch, and its northern bank was fortified with a parapet and a continuous wall made of tree trunks.
 The entrenched camp, stretching 600 metres in length, was guarded to the north, about 1.5 km away, by 1,000 Breton cavalrymen under the command of Lords Jean de Montauban and Gilles de la Hunaudaye.
 The Colle plain, located in the present-day commune of Lamothe-Montravel between the entrenched camp and the Dordogne, provided ideal flat terrain for the French artillery to fire.

 According to a second, more recent hypothesis, based on the discovery of new sources from the Saint Florent priory and an investigation conducted by Judge Lassime in the 18th century, the French camp was located in front of the town of Castillon, within cannon range—approximately 200 metres away.
 Because the Lidoire shifted its course after 1496, Léo Drouyn's hypothesis would be rendered invalid.